-DESE Standard: EVS-LS2-6 Evaluate claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
+DESE Standard: EVS-LS2-6: Evaluate claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.

 Overview: A keystone species is a species on which other species in an ecosystem largely depend.
-It is a species so important that if it were removed, the ecosystem would change drastically.
+It is a species that is so important that if it were removed, the ecosystem would change drastically.
 They hold together the complex web of relationships within their community.
 A keystone species can be an animal, a plant, or even a microorganism.
 As unlikely as it seems, starfish are an example of a keystone species within the marine environment.
-Starfish are predatory and feed on mussels and barnacles which have no other natural predators.
-Losing the starfish allows for the explosive growth in number of mussels and barnacles which can quickly overtake a reef community.
+Sea stars are predatory and feed on mussels and barnacles which have no other natural predators.
+Losing the sea star allows for an explosive growth in the number of mussels and barnacles which can quickly overtake a reef community.
 Like pulling the wrong block from a Jenga tower, the balance is lost and the whole thing collapses.

 Activity: As students advance along the tour, they should document the role of each species within its environment.
-Then write how that species shapes its ecosystem and what would happen to that ecosystem if that species was removed.
+Then write how that species shapes its ecosystem and what would happen to that ecosystem if that species were removed.